San Francisco Maritime National Historical Park: Maritime Museum

-The maritime museum used to be housed in a Streamline Moderne (late Art Deco) building that is the centerpiece of the Aquatic Park Historic District, a National Historic Landmark at the foot of Polk Street and a minute's walk from the visitor center and Hyde Street Pier.
-The building was originally built (starting in 1936) by the WPA as a public bathhouse, and its interior is decorated with fantastic and colorful murals, created primarily by artist and color theoretician Hilaire Hiler.
-The architects were William Mooser Jr. and William Mooser III.
-It is currently the San Francisco Senior Center.
+The maritime museum is housed in a Streamline Moderne (late Art Deco) building in the shape of an ocean liner that is the centerpiece of the Aquatic Park Historic District, a National Historic Landmark at the foot of Polk Street and a minute's walk from the visitor center and Hyde Street Pier.
+The building was originally completed in 1939 by the WPA as a public bathhouse, and its interior is decorated with fantastic and colorful mosaics and murals, created primarily by artist and color theoretician Hilaire Hiler.
+Some of the artwork was rediscovered during restoration projects in the 2010s.
+In 2024, The New York Times listed the museum on its recommendations for what to do in San Francisco in 36 hours.
+The Aquatic Park Bathhouse building that has housed the museum since 1951 was the focus of a 2025 documentary.